matkv/matkv.github.io/Blender.md

 The scrollwheel zooms in and out on the viewport.

 If we want to focus on a selected object we can press the period key on the numpad.

 ### Adding objects

- We can add a new object by pressing Shift+A, we can delete a selcted object using the delete key.
+We can add a new object by pressing Shift+A, we can delete a selected object using the delete key.